twinearthsoftware/ArduinoSketchUploader/README.md

 uploader.UploadSketch();
 ```

 The library emits log messages (in varying levels, from *Info* to *Trace*) via NLog.
-Hook up an NLog dependency (and configuration) in any project that uses *ArduinoSketchUploader* to automagically generate these messages as well.
+Hook up an NLog dependency (and configuration) in any project that uses *ArduinoSketchUploader* to automagically emit these messages as well.